 It’s possible that you’ll never need to use this process at all, especially if your scope and schedule don’t change.
 Regardless though, it’s a good idea to be prepared so you’re not caught off guard.

-Above is a simplified example of what a project budget may look like for a project to create a commercial when you use a project management software tool like Rodeo.
+Above is a simplified example of what a project budget may look like for a project to create a new website when you use a project management software tool like Rodeo Drive.

-In this example, Rodeo automatically calculated the budget of each phase using the hourly rates inputted and adding the cost of all the activities together.
-As the project team tracks their time in Rodeo, the “Spent” column in each phase will begin increasing to indicate how much money has already been used.
+In this example, Rodeo Drive automatically calculated the budget of each phase using the hourly rates inputted and adding the cost of all the activities together.
+The margin indicator will show you if the project is profitable for the company.

-Rodeo also allows you to copy your budget framework from a previous project, which can save you loads of time during the set-up process for a new project, particularly for agencies that work on a lot of similar projects.
+Rodeo Drive also allows you to copy your budget framework from a previous project, which can save you loads of time during the set-up process for a new project, particularly for agencies that work on many similar projects.

-Now that we’ve shown you what a project budget looks like in Rodeo, it’s only right that we share what else you can do with the platform.
+Now that we’ve shown you what a project budget looks like in Rodeo Drive, it’s only right that we share what else you can do with the platform.
 Here’s an overview of some of the platform’s other beloved features:

 Turn your project budget into a client-ready estimate in one click

-Projects begin with a budget in Rodeo, as we believe this is the first step to project profitability.
+Projects begin with a budget in Rodeo Drive, as we believe this is the first step to project profitability.
 Once you’ve built your budget, you’re able to send it as an estimate for your clients to approve in just one click – sent straight from the platform.

 Your estimates are also customizable, meaning you’re free to add your own branding, terms, and conditions, or discounts directly on the estimate before sending it out.